w3c/web-networks/meetings/TPAC2019-agenda.md

   - Topic: Overview of adjacent work in W3C and other standardization bodies
   - Topic: Liaisons engagements - Today and beyond
 * 12:30-14:00: Lunch
-* 14:00-15:30: Network Link Prediction [Jonas Svennebring]
+* 14:00-15:30: [Network Link Prediction](https://www.w3.org/2019/09/17-web-networks-lpp.pdf) [Jonas Svennebring, Jon Devlin]
   - Topic: Value proposition of Link Prediction for Web Apps.
-A few good use-cases. [slides](https://github.com/w3c/web-networks/files/3554137/Intel.LPP.-.W3C.Web.n.Networking.IG.r1.0.pdf)
+A few good use-cases.
   - Demo: The benefits of Link Performance Prediction for mobile gaming
 * 15:30-16:00: Break
 * 16:00-17:00: [Use case review](https://github.com/w3c/web-networks/issues?q=is%3Aissue+is%3Aopen+label%3A%22use+case%22) [All]